IsaiahWitzke/AutoSetup/README.md

-This is a (currently broken) bot that logs me into chrome so every time I use the university's computers, I dont have to type in my credentials
+This is a (currently broken) bot that logs me into chrome so every time I use the university's computers I dont have to type in my credentials

 TODO:
 - [DONE] Add in a part of the script to auto configure github